Kheops007/hello-world/README.md

 Cristian here, this is my first first interaction with code.
 I've read before a little bit, but never managed to start.

+I want to make some modification for today in order to see the difference Also, it is very interesting to see how the things go on